markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 To use this option, add `PinGeneration="1"` to the pins you want to allow users to unpin.
 The value of `PinGeneration` can be any number, and it's used to identify the pin version.
 If the value changes, the app is pinned again during the next policy update cycle.
 This allows IT admins to repin an app, if needed.

-Here are some details to better understand and use `PinGeneration`:
+Here's the logic used by `PinGeneration`:

 - When `PinGeneration` isn't defined, users can unpin that element, but the pin is repinned during the next policy update cycle
 - When `PinGeneration` is defined, users can unpin that element, and the pin isn't repinned during the next policy update cycle
 - When the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously
 - Every `PinGeneration` number is specific to an app.
 You can define a value of `1` for one app, and a value of `2` for another app
+- If you remove the `PinGeneration` attribute, the app is repinned during the next policy update cycle even if the user unpinned it previously.
+This is the default behavior

+Some tips for using `PinGeneration`:

-- Start `PinGeneration` with a value of `1` and increment the number each time you want to repin the app.
+- Define `PinGeneration` with a starting value of `1` and increment the number each time you want to repin the app.
 This way, if the user unpins the app, it's not repinned until you change the number again
 - For simple management, always increment the `PinGeneration` number and don't reuse numbers
-- If you remove the `PinGeneration` attribute, the app is repinned during the next policy update cycle even if the user unpinned it previously.
-This is the default behavior

 > [!CAUTION]
 > The `PinGeneration` option is only available on devices with [KBXYZ][KB-1] or later.
 Only assign this policy to devices that are patched, otherwise the taskbar pins don't apply.